influxdata/sandbox/documentation/static/tutorials/flux-getting-started.md

 ![Connect Chronograf to Flux](/images/connect-to-flux.png)

-Ensure that the URL of the InfluxDB OSS instance is used -- and append that with the `/v2` suffix.
+Ensure the URL of the InfluxDB OSS instance is used -- and append that with the `/v2` suffix.
-For example, if you are runnging InfluxDB on your local machine and using `http://localhost:8086` to interact with InfluxDB, the Flux URL should be: `http://influxdb:8086/v2`.
+For example, if you are running InfluxDB on your local machine and using `http://localhost:8086` to interact with InfluxDB, the Flux URL should be: `http://influxdb:8086/v2`.

-Once the connection is established, the Flux Editor is available from the Data Explorer and when you define cells within a Dashboard.
+Once the connection is established, the **Flux Editor** is available from the **Data Explorer** and when defining cells within a Dashboard.
 Keep in mind that BOTH InfluxQL and Flux can be used within InfluxDB 1.7.

 ## Using Flux with the Sandbox
 To use Flux with the [InfluxDB Sandbox](https://github.com/influxdata/sandbox),